aws-samples/eks-workshop-v2/website/docs/security/eks-cis-benchmark/kube-bench_as_debug_job.md

 [INFO] 3.3 Container Optimized OS
 [WARN] 3.3.1 Prefer using Container-Optimized OS when possible (Manual)

-== Remediations node ==
-3.2.9 If using a Kubelet config file, edit the file to set eventRecordQPS: to an appropriate level.
-If using command line arguments, edit the kubelet service file /etc/systemd/system/kubelet.service on each worker node and set the below parameter in KUBELET_SYSTEM_PODS_ARGS variable.
-Based on your system, restart the kubelet service.
-For example: systemctl daemon-reload systemctl restart kubelet.service

-3.3.1 audit test did not run: No tests defined

 == Summary node ==
 14 checks PASS
 0 checks FAIL